- Featured Events

 Stanford Colloquium on Dance Studies 2017 - 2018 is curated around the theme of “Mediations of Movement: Theorizing Dance on Screen.”
 For more information about the Colloquium, visit: https://stanforddancestudies.wordpress.com.
 For any accessibility needs, please contact Heather Rastovac Akbarzadeh: firstname.lastname@example.org.

 The Stanford Colloquium on Dance Studies is sponsored by the Mellon “Dance Studies in/and the Humanities” initiative and is generously funded by the Andrew W. Mellon Foundation.
-Co-sponsors include the Office of the Vice President for the Arts, Stanford Humanities Center, the Department of Theater & Performance Studies, the Film & Media Studies Program, Department of Art History, and the Clayman Institute for Gender Research.
+Co-sponsors include the Office of the Vice President for the Arts, Stanford Humanities Center, Center for Comparative Studies in Race & Ethnicity, the Department of Theater & Performance Studies, the Film & Media Studies Program - Department of Art History, and the Clayman Institute for Gender Research.

 - Wednesday, March 7, 2018